 - Expo: Delivers push notifications you have opted into using your device’s push notification token.

-- Goodreads CSV import: If you choose to import a Goodreads export, your CSV file is processed locally on your device and imported directly into your account.
+- Goodreads / StoryGraph / LibraryThing CSV import: If you choose to import a CSV export from one of these services, the file is processed locally on your device and imported directly into your account.
 We do not retain the raw CSV file.

 3. How We Use Your Information